 South Louisiana is known for alligators, Spanish moss, and live oak trees, but it is also home to armadillos, otters, and hundreds of species of birds.
 The Barataria Preserve south of New Orleans is the park's wildest site with more than 23,000 acres of swamp, marsh, trails, and waterways, a living laboratory of Louisiana's endangered wetlands.

 The natural world is never far away at any site, however.
-Chalmette Battlefield provides a resting place for birds traveling along the Mississippi River flyway, bayous meander behind the Acadian Cultural Center and the Wetlands Acadian Cultural Center, open farmland surrounds the Prairie Acadian Cultural Center, and butterflies migrate over the French Quarter Visitor Center.
+Chalmette Battlefield provides a resting place for birds traveling along the Mississippi River flyway.
+Bayous meander behind the Acadian Cultural Center and the Wetlands Acadian Cultural Center.
+At the Prairie Acadian Cultural Center, open farmland surrounds the site.
+Butterflies migrate over the French Quarter Visitor Center.

 The virtual museums of the National Park Service offer online visits to parks and information about nature, science, history, and more.